NORTHAMPTON'S MUSIC HALL OF FAME

 MARTIN WINNING (Tenor Sax)

 Played with Frankie Ford, King Pleasure & The Biscuit Boys, Ray Gelato, Dana Gillespie, Jim Mullen, Wang Chung, Lee ‘Scratch’ Perry, Dennis Brown, Robert Palmer, John Martyn, Gary Moore, Chris Farlowe, Van Morrison.
-Originally from Lincolnshire, lived his early years in NH and played with Early Times, The Red Hot Rhythm Orchestra and Waldo’s Dance Kings.
+Originally from Lincolnshire, lived his early years in NN and played with Early Times, The Red Hot Rhythm Orchestra and Waldo’s Dance Kings.

 MARTIN WILD (Drums)